Highfivery/zero-spam-for-wordpress/readme.txt

 = 1.5.1 =
 * Added missing code documentation and fixed typos (https://github.com/bmarshall511/wordpress-zero-spam/issues/64)
+* Fixed issue with settings not getting initially saved when the plugin is activated. (https://github.com/bmarshall511/wordpress-zero-spam/issues/69)

 = 1.5.0 =
 * Switched to using a nonce to validate form submissions that support WordPress Zero Spam